Skip to contents

 abline(0, 1, col = "magenta", lty = "dotted")

-Setting small = TRUE switches SuSiE to a variant of single-effect regression (SER) that properly accounts for uncertainty in the residual, i.e. Servin-Stephens single effect regression (Servin and Stephens 2007 PLOS Genetics).
+Setting estimate_residual_method = "Servin_Stephens" switches SuSiE to a variant of the single-effect regression (SER) model that accounts for uncertainty in the residual variance.
+This is based on the linear regression model for single-SNP association tests described in Servin and Stephens (2007).

 res_susie_small$sets$cs